 An open letter to London Mayor, Sadiq Khan, on rogue landlords & letting agents

-Yesterday you attended property raids with Newham Council to investigate the practises of criminal Landlords and the rogue Letting Agents that are willing to represent them.
-You are absolutely right to want to stamp out these horrendous conditions- legitimate agents and landlords alike, across the capital and the UK, join you in this objective wholeheartedly.
+Yesterday you attended property raids with Newham Council to investigate the practices of criminal Landlords and the rogue Letting Agents that are willing to represent them.
+You are absolutely right to want to stamp out these horrendous conditions- legitimate letting agents and landlords alike, across the capital and the UK, join you in this objective wholeheartedly.

 However, many of us in the legitimate part of the Lettings sector (and that is the vast majority of us- contrary to what the general media may portray and public may think) would love to give you some insight from our considerable knowledge and expertise.
 For some reason, politicians and think tanks alike never think to do so- I can only assume in the (mistaken) belief that we are not interested in seeing standards continue to improve.

 So here are some thoughts on the steps that you can take:

 As legitimate agents, what we despise more than most is when the (tiny) rogue element of our sector brings our entire industry in to dispute and the furore that follows.
 We believe this is because the action taken against these rogue agents is far too weak- and that includes the proposals for the 'name & shame' database.